 A brief bit about me...

 I am the first person in my family to attend college and went into the Army right out of high school to see the world and figure out some way to pay for college.
-I was an intelligence analyst and viewed as one of the best in the world at my particular are of specialty.
-At age 22, I was delivering presentations in the Pentagon regarding the intelligence planning for major military exercises.
+I was an intelligence analyst and viewed as one of the best in the world at my particular area.
+At age 22, I was delivering high level presentations to military leaders in Korea regarding the intelligence planning for major military exercises.

 I left the military to attend college.
-I did my undergrad at Seattle University where I majored in Finance.
+I attended Seattle University where I majored in Finance and International Business.
 As I contemplated which path to take for grad school, I chose law school, viewing law school as a unique skill set that would benefit me in the corporate world.

 During my second year of law school, I was hired by a large Canadian corporation that had purchased a business in Seattle and wanted someone to develop a strategic growth plan for the business unit.
 This led to a permanent job offer and a relocation to Toronto following graduation.

-I left the company in 2002 and opened my own law practice in Tacoma.
+I left the company in 2002 and started my own practice in Tacoma.
 From the beginning, I have been committed to providing value to my clients through hard work, reasonable rates and desired results.

 Today, my practice is focused on the following areas: